Rasho Nesterović: Return to Europe: Olympiacos

 For the 2010–11 season Nesterović returned to Europe, when he signed a two-year contract with the Greek League powerhouse Olympiacos.
 He was released by Olympiacos in July 2011.

 National team career

 Nesterović was the captain of the senior men's Slovenian national basketball team until his retirement from the national team in 2008.
 He helped his national team finish in 6th place at the EuroBasket 2005 in Belgrade, and to thus secure a place at the 2006 FIBA World Championship.
 At the EuroBasket 2005, he played an average of 21.7 minutes, scored an average of 6 points, and grabbed an average of 6.2 rebounds per game.

 Post-playing career

-Since 2014, Nesterović holds a position as a Secretary-General of the Basketball Federation of Slovenia.
+Nesterović was a Secretary-General of the Basketball Federation of Slovenia from November 3, 2014, until his resignation on July 11, 2023.
 In 2015, he was elected a member of the FIBA commission of players.

 Personal life

 Nesterović has a sister and five children.
 He is the godfather to Luka Dončić, the third pick of the 2018 NBA draft.
 He speaks Serbian, Slovenian, Italian, Greek, and English.